Spark your curiosity + expand your creativity

 4-6pm

-• In this beginning animation course, students will learn the fundamentals of animation through the exploration of multiple animation styles and visual storytelling.
-Presentation of work by relevant historic and contemporary animators will be shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.
+• Lions, and tigers, and bears, oh my!
+In this beginning-intermediate animation workshop, students will experiment with animating the stories of animals.
+Students will learn the fundamentals of animation through the exploration of multiple animation styles and techniques including hand drawn and digital animating.
+Presentation of work by relevant historic and contemporary animators will be shared; giving students exposure to diverse approaches to personal and creative storytelling while building their ability to look critically at art and to engage in discussion with their peers.

 ThursdayS